scottchiefbaker/DBQuery/README.md

 DBQuery
 =======

-DBQuery is a PHP database library to simplfy fetching data from your database.
+DBQuery is a PHP database library to simplify fetching data from your database.
-It supports any database that PDO supports, and has been tested extensively on MySQL and SQLite.
-DBQuery has been tested on PHP versions: 8.1, 8.2, and 8.3.
+It supports any database that PDO supports, and has been tested extensively with MySQL and SQLite.
+DBQuery has been tested on PHP versions: 8.1, 8.2 and 8.3.

 Installation
 ------------